-Now I’ve been going out for 15, 16 years with regularity, like a couple of times a week, sometimes in the early days, up to seven days a week.
-Going out to the bars, night clubs, loud environments where your ears getting just blasted, just getting blasted, by the music, regularly.
+Now I’ve been going out for 15, 16 years with regularity, like twice a week, sometimes in the early days, up to seven days a week.
+Going out to the bars, nightclubs, loud environments where your ears getting just blasted, just getting blasted, by the music, regularly.

 Now, when I was younger, I had a very cavalier attitude.
-I was very almost nihilistic, and hearing damage wasn’t something that concerned me, but as I got into my 30’s, I began to see the cumulative effect of having my ears blasted like this regularly.
+I was almost nihilistic, and hearing damage wasn’t something that concerned me, but as I got into my 30s, I saw the cumulative effect of having my ears blasted like this regularly.

-And of course, this is what’s clinically referred to as tinnitus, which again is a persistent high pitched ringing in the ear, which is, in fact, indicative of damage being done to the eardrum, being done to the delicate mechanism of your auditory senses.
+And of course, this is what’s clinically referred to as tinnitus, which again is a persistent high-pitched ringing in the ear in fact, indicative of damage being done to the eardrum, being done to the delicate mechanism of your auditory senses.

-So, over time, this can become a chronic thing, where anytime that it’s silent, you’ll begin to hear this persistent ringing.
-And for some people, it can get so bad to the point, that it kind of drives them insane.
+So, over time, this can become a chronic thing where anytime that it’s silent, you’ll hear this persistent ringing.
+And for some people, it can get so bad to where it drives them insane.

-So, once I began to have these episodes, if you will, at the end of the night when I was trying to go to sleep and just hearing this ringing, I began to become concerned.
-So, I started to explore options for hearing protection in the club.
+So, once I had these episodes, if you will, at the end of the night when I was trying to go to sleep and just hearing this ringing, I became concerned.
+So, I explored options for hearing protection in the club.